 Port Phillip Estate

 “Striking” is definitely the first word that comes to mind when you clap your eyes upon the limestone exterior of Port Phillip Estate.
-Styled by its owner as “the alchemy of architecture, food and wine”, the Estate has even won the acclaim of the National Architecture Association.
+Styled by its owner as “the alchemy of architecture, food, and wine”, the Estate has even won the acclaim of the National Architecture Association.

-A truly modern wine chateau, despite its remarkable and innovative design, the building perfectly suits its beautiful surrounds: along Red Hill, right in the middle of the Mornington Peninsula.
+A truly modern wine chateau, despite its remarkable and innovative design, the building perfectly suits its beautiful surrounds: along with Red Hill, right in the middle of the Mornington Peninsula.

 With its ground open to functions, the Estate offers dinner in a very stylish dining room while lunch runs Tuesday to Saturday at the Cellar Door Kitchen, offering fantastic views across the rows of verdant vines and out to sea.